japila-books/apache-spark-internals/docs/scheduler/DAGSchedulerEventProcessLoop.md

 resubmitFailedStages(): Unit
 ----

-`resubmitFailedStages` iterates over the internal xref:scheduler:DAGScheduler.adoc#failedStages[collection of failed stages] and xref:scheduler:DAGScheduler.adoc#submitStage[submits] them.
+`resubmitFailedStages` iterates over the internal scheduler:DAGScheduler.md#failedStages[collection of failed stages] and scheduler:DAGScheduler.md#submitStage[submits] them.

-NOTE: `resubmitFailedStages` does nothing when there are no xref:scheduler:DAGScheduler.adoc#failedStages[failed stages reported].
+NOTE: `resubmitFailedStages` does nothing when there are no scheduler:DAGScheduler.md#failedStages[failed stages reported].

 You should see the following INFO message in the logs: